SandroWeber/ubii-msg-formats/README.md

 - `Matrix4x4`
 - `Color`

-You can send a `topicData` message to a master node in order to publish topic data pairs to a master node.
+You can send a `TopicData` message to a master node in order to publish topic data pairs to a master node.
-In return, master nodes will send `topicData` messages to registered devices in order to inform them about changes of their subscribed topics.
+In return, master nodes will send `TopicData` messages to registered devices to inform them about changes of their subscribed topics.

 ### ServiceRequest

-This message is used to formulate service request from the client to the server.
+This message is used to formulate service request.
+It is sent from the client to the server.
 The message is used in a request reply communication pattern context.

 The `ServiceRequest` can have the following submessages specifing the type of the reply: